Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 STEPHANIE KEANE, PH.D.

-Assistant Professor.
-Licensed Professional Counselor, Licensed Mental Health Counselor.
+Assistant Director of Clinical Training and Assistant Professor.
+Licensed Professional Counselor, Licensed Mental Health Counselor, Approved Clinical Supervisor.
 Ph.D.
 Counselor Education and Supervision, Indiana University of Pennsylvania; M.S.
 Palm Beach Atlantic University; B.A.
 Florida State University.
 Specializations: trauma, anxiety, depression, identity development, borderline personality disorder, substance and process addictions, Christian counseling.
 Member: ACA, ACES, PCA, NARACES

 Stephanie Keane